Find A Sexual Abuse Therapist

 - Self-destructive behaviors

 Studies show that PTSD, in particular, is one of the leading mental illnesses in women caused by sexual trauma.
-If symptoms resulting from the sexual trauma go untreated, the effects may occur repeatedly for months or years.
-Having a therapist to talk to can give these individuals an outlet to discuss the impacts they've experienced due to sexual abuse, trauma, violence, or assault.
+If symptoms resulting from the trauma go untreated, the effects may occur repeatedly for months or years.
+Having a sexual therapist to talk to can give these individuals an outlet to discuss the impacts they've experienced due to abuse, trauma, violence, or assault.

 Professional support and therapy for sexual assault

 When you attend therapy sessions or talk with a licensed mental health professional online, you may start by discussing the reasons you are seeking therapy.
-You don't have to share the details about the traumatic sexual experience if they make you uncomfortable.
+You don't have to share the details about the sexually traumatic experience if they make you uncomfortable.
 Your therapist may ask about the symptoms you are experiencing and what you hope to discuss with them.
 The therapist may describe the method of therapy they often use and how the method can support your concerns.
 Then, the therapist will create a treatment plan specific to the therapeutic goals you have set.

 In coming sessions, you can learn and develop various self-care strategies and tactics to aid you throughout your daily life.
 These strategies can offer support if you feel overwhelmed with thoughts about your experiences.
 The therapist can also target your specific goals for treatment and start providing the techniques they may have mentioned in the intake.
-In the end, it is up to you to consent to any treatment, and you do not have to do anything that you do not feel comfortable with in trauma therapy.You might receive several benefits from sexual abuse therapy, including the following.
+In the end, it is up to you to consent to any treatment, and you do not have to do anything that you do not feel comfortable with in sexual trauma therapy.You might receive several benefits from therapy, including the following.

 A release of painful emotions

-A sexual abuse or sexual trauma survivor might also struggle with feelings of numbness, fears of intimacy with a current partner, shame, or low self-esteem after having experienced sexual abuse.
+A sexual trauma survivor might also struggle with feelings of numbness, fears of intimacy with a current partner, shame, or low self-esteem after having experienced sexual trauma.
 While it might be challenging to face the emotions resulting from the traumatic experience, using these emotions for a positive or creative outlet could be easier than discussing them outright.
-If you have difficulty expressing and validating your thoughts and emotions, sexual trauma therapy or other types of therapy may guide you.
+If you have difficulty expressing and validating your thoughts and emotions, trauma therapy or other types of therapy may guide you.
 Talking to a licensed therapist can help you validate your emotions and boost your confidence in knowing how you feel.
-Tools like trauma narration may help sexual assault survivors express their experiences, helping them process the event and move forward.
-In addition, studies suggest that expressing your emotions may be beneficial for your physical health, as well as your emotional well-being.Multiple formats of trauma therapy
+Tools like trauma narration may help assault survivors express their experiences, helping them process the event and move forward.
+In addition, studies suggest that expressing your emotions may be beneficial for your physical health, as well as your emotional well-being.Multiple formats of sexual trauma therapy

-Support groups can also provide support to help trauma survivors feel seen and understood.
+Support groups can also provide support to help sexual trauma survivors feel seen and understood.
 In a group therapy session, you can see that you are not alone in facing specific experiences, thoughts, and emotions.
 You can tell your story, hear stories from other group members, and discuss what works and what doesn't when it comes to moving forward.
-Connecting with a social support group might help you manage guilt, shame, and other emotions often associated with this sexual trauma.
+Connecting with a social support group might help you manage guilt, shame, and other emotions often associated with this trauma.

-An understanding of defense mechanisms after trauma
+An understanding of defense mechanisms after sexual trauma

-The impacts of sexual abuse can affect many areas of an individual's life, such as how they see themselves, others, and the world around them.
+The impacts of abuse can affect many areas of an individual's life, such as how they see themselves, others, and the world around them.
 Survivors may develop defense mechanisms to safeguard themselves during the abuse that make life more challenging outside of it.

 These individuals may feel vulnerable to unhealthy relationships or struggle to set boundaries.
 Others may become guarded and struggle to let others into their lives to trust and love.
 Through therapy, survivors can recognize how specific thoughts and behaviors may impact their current relationships and moods.